emalyvatne/Machine-Learning-App-with-R/README.md

-# This project is adapted from the tuotrial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.
+# This project is adapted from the tuotrial "Your First Machine Learning Project in R Step-By-Step" by Jason Brownlee.

-https://machinelearningmastery.com/machine-learning-in-python-step-by-step/Links to an external site.
+https://machinelearningmastery.com/machine-learning-in-r-step-by-step/Links to an external site.

 # R + Python Binder Example